JuanMartinEcheverria/SQL-Practice/README.md

     demand_count DESC
 LIMIT 5
 ```

-The insights that were gathered by use of ChatGPT were the following:
+Based on the analysis of the demand for skills required to become a Data Analyst in the global job market, the following key insights were derived:

+- SQL: The most in-demand skill for Data Analysts, with 7,291 job postings requiring proficiency in SQL.
+This highlights the importance of SQL for data manipulation, querying databases, and managing large datasets.

+- Excel: The second most sought-after skill, with 4,611 job postings.
+Excel remains a fundamental tool for data analysis, reporting, and visualization, showing its continued relevance in the job market.

+- Python: Python is required in 4,330 job postings, indicating its significance for data analysis, scripting, and automation.
+Python's versatility and extensive libraries make it a valuable skill for Data Analysts.

+- Tableau: Tableau is mentioned in 3,745 job postings, demonstrating its importance for data visualization.
+Tableau enables analysts to create interactive and insightful visualizations, which are crucial for data-driven decision-making.

+- Power BI: Power BI appears in 2,609 job postings, reflecting its role in business intelligence and data visualization.
+Power BI is used for creating dashboards and reports, helping organizations make data-informed decisions.

+These insights provide a comprehensive overview of the essential skills required for Data Analysts in the global job market, emphasizing the importance of SQL, Excel, Python, and data visualization tools like Tableau and Power BI.

 ### 4. Top Paying Skills
 The analysis is very similar to the one in point 3.
-Now the focus is on the AVG aggregation function, to know what is the average yearly salary for the different roles.
+Now the focus is on the AVG aggregation function, to know what is the average yearly salary for the different skills, required for the remote Data Analyst positions.

 ```sql
 SELECT